1. The ONS and statistics

 • local authority or local education authority

-• education establishment
+• educational establishment

 • church

-As a general rule:
+Business size definitions, as a general rule:

-• large businesses – 100 employment or more
+• large business: 100 or more employees

-• medium businesses – 10 to 99 employment
+• medium business: 10 to 99 employees

-• small businesses – fewer than 10 employment
+• small business: fewer than 10 employees

 What is the difference between employment and employees?

-Employees are the number of people employed by the business.
+• employees are the number of people employed by the business

-How long will I have to complete the survey?
+How long will I be selected for?

-• changes to employment levels within individual businesses
+• changes in employment levels

-Is our selection process fair?
+Is the selection process fair?

 Back to table of contents